brianrahadi/quartz/content/about/books.md

 categories: ["books"]
 ---

 book is the closest thing to anti-brainrot.
-I want to embrace the act of brainrotting and reading, just like the ying and yang of life.
+I want to embrace the act of brainrotting and reading, just like the yin and yang of life.

 To Read